rbutenuth/fpl/doc/dictionaries.md

 ### dict-put

-Put a value into the scope of an object or dictionary, key must not be nil, returns the old value associated with the key.
-When you want to remove a mapping, set the value nil.
+Put a value into the scope of an object or dictionary, key must not be `nil`, returns the old value associated with the key.
+When you want to remove a mapping, set the value `nil`.

 ```
 (dict-put dictionary key value)